 Torres del Paine National Park is open all year.
-While high summer brings warmer weather, ferocious winds and, it has to be said, crowds, winter brings quiet snow-draped days that melt into long starry nights.
+While high summer brings warmer weather, ferocious winds and, quite often, crowds,

 Silence is golden